programarivm/babylon/docs/adding-languages.md

 ## Adding Languages

-Are a PHP developer?
-If so you may want to help add more languages to this language detector by sending a PR :)
+Are you a PHP developer?
+Here is how you could help add more languages to this language detector by sending a PR :)

 Babylon implements a machine learning technique and can be trained to learn languages easily.